 Current Health Issues

 UI Student Health and Wellness provides health information and recommendations specific to our campus community.
-You can find information about the 2014 Ebola outbreak, including current guidelines for UI students, on the UI Student Health and Wellness website
+You can find information, including current guidelines for UI students, on the UI Student Health and Wellness website

 Preparing to Travel Abroad

 Good health is a prerequisite to an enjoyable stay abroad and crucial while you are traveling.
 You may be exposed to unfamiliar climates, food, medicine, and health care systems.
 In many cases, a good measure of common sense and a healthy respect for your own body (and its limitations) will help to avoid medical problems.
 A few preliminary precautions can spare you a good deal of unpleasantness.
 You can also use the World Health Organization as a resource for more information.